-- 2.6 The FVOCI election implicitly acknowledges that, although fair value information is relevant in the statement of financial performance, short-term changes in the value of particular equity instruments may not be relevant to periodic financial performance for some entities.
-Accumulated OCI represents capital appreciation gains and losses accumulated since the acquisition of the assets. - 2.7 Based on these premises, in the past EFRAG assessed that the prohibition of recycling cumulative gains or losses at the time of disposal may limit the relevance of reported profit or loss.
-Gains and losses reported in profit or loss on disposal are indicative of the performance of the investor and useful for assessing management's stewardship of the entity's resources. - 2.8 EFRAG notes that some constituents do not support recycling.
-Some argue that reporting in profit or loss the full gain accumulated since an asset was originally acquired does not properly reflect performance in the period of disposal.
-They consider that holding decisions are as important as selling decisions, and that the accumulated gain or loss relates to performance over the entire holding period and not the period of disposal.
+- 2.8 EFRAG notes that some constituents do not support recycling.
+Some argue that reporting in profit or loss the full gain accumulated since an asset was originally acquired does not properly reflect performance in the period of disposal. - They consider that holding decisions are as important as selling decisions, and that the accumulated gain or loss relates to performance over the entire holding period and not the period of disposal.
 Some also express the concern that recycling of gains under IAS 39 creates opportunity for selective profit-taking at the end of the reporting period (sometimes referred to as 'earnings management'). - 2.9 EFRAG's Endorsement Advice to the EC on IFRS 9 was consistent with the arguments outlined in paragraphs 2.3 to 2.7 above.
 EFRAG noted that the current value of the assets provides relevant information to assess the financial position of the entity (as the ultimate cash inflow is through sale).
-However, the default requirement to measure all equity investments at FVPL might not reflect the business model of long-term investors, including entities undertaking insurance activities and entities in the energy and mining industries. - As noted in paragraph 2.1c) above, the forthcoming revised Conceptual Framework for Financial Reporting is expected to state that income and expense included in OCI may not be recycled if there is no clear basis for identifying the period in which recycling should occur.
-In the case of equity instruments accounted at FVOCI, EFRAG considers that there is a clear basis to identify the appropriate period.
+However, the default requirement to measure all equity investments at FVPL might not reflect the business model of long-term investors, including entities undertaking insurance activities and entities in the energy and mining industries. - 2.10 As noted in paragraph 2.1c) above, the forthcoming revised Conceptual Framework for Financial Reporting is expected to state that income and expense included in OCI may not be recycled if there is no clear basis for identifying the period in which recycling should occur.
 As discussed above, in a long-term business model, assets are sold to obtain the ultimate cash flow.
-In EFRAG's view, the period in which that cash flow is obtained is clearly identifiable (i.e. it is not arbitrary) and is economically significant.
+The period in which that cash flow is obtained is clearly identifiable (i.e. it is not arbitrary), and could also be considered economically significant.
+Accordingly, for equity instruments accounted at FVOCI, it can be argued that the period of disposal provides a clear basis to identify the period in which recycling should occur.